Dispendix/dx-idot-sila2-samples/Dx.idot.sila2.samples/README.md

 In this section, the process of the development of simple I.DOT console client application is described.
 This tutorial shows the necessary steps for implementing your own I.DOT client in C#.

 ## General Remarks
 The connection to the I.DOT SiLA 2 server instrument should be implemented following the SiLA implementation guidelines.
 The I.DOT SiLA 2 server only supports client-initiated connection method.
 This means that the client should initiate the connection to the I.DOT SiLA 2 server.
 Any scheduler software, PMS (process management software), or LIMS (laboratory information management system) that complies with SiLA 2 standards can connect with the I.DOT SiLA 2 server.
 SiLA 2 runs over HTTP/2 connection.
 Therefore, this connection should use an internet or local DHCP connection with a router.
 The user has to connect  a client software that follows the SiLA 2 client implementations.
 As of 2021/02/17, the SiLA 2 consortium provides client implementations and SDKs in some popular programming languages such as:
-•Java
-•C#
-•Python
+•	Java
+•	C#
+•	Python
 A SiLA 2 client can connect by entering an IP address or with SiLA server discovery.
 Server discovery is the easiest way for a client to access the I.DOT instrument.
 The server discovery feature uses multicast DNS messaging (mDNS) with the service name _sila._tcp.
- .

 ## Prerequisites
 •	Visual Studio 2019
 ## Project Setup
-1.Create a net6.0 console or form app project.
+1. Create a net6.0 console or form app project.
-2.Install the SiLA2.Client, SiLA2.Core, SiLA2.Utils, Grpc.AspNetCore packages.
+2. Install the SiLA2.Client, SiLA2.Core, SiLA2.Utils, Grpc.AspNetCore packages.
 These packages are available in the https://api.nuget.org/v3/index.json repository.

 ![image](https://user-images.githubusercontent.com/63784771/191930390-ea17d80c-b59b-499d-abb8-95ae00915775.png)

-## Build gRPC glue codes
+## Build gRPC glue code
 1. Add all I.DOT’s feature definition language (FDL) *.sila.xml files into your project.
 They are:
 a.
 AbortProcessService.sila.xml
 b.
 BarcodeReaderService.sila.xml